 Google’s algorithms are complex and take into account over 200 factors when ranking your website.
-Whilst we can’t possibly know how the algorithm works in detail, we can use the factors that we know are definitely considered to improve your site rankings.
+Whilst we can’t possibly know how the algorithm works in detail, we can use the factors that we know are definitely able to improve your site rankings.
 Here’s a list of just a few of the things that Google loves and hates about your website.
 A quick look at these factors could help to give your website a boost.

 Your sitemap tells Google about the structure of your site and exactly how it’s organised in order to allow it to crawl your site much more effectively.
 Sitemaps are an important method of communication between your website and search engines.
 Not only do they tell your users where to go, they also tell search engines where to go and how pages are organised.